svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 This will start mangoo I/O in production mode, using the default configuration from your application.yaml

-[NOTE]
-Also Undertow is production-ready, it is recommended to use a front-end HTTP server such as nginx, Apache, etc. to leverage an easy configuration for load-balancing, SSL termination, etc.
+> Also Undertow is production-ready, it is recommended to use a front-end HTTP
+> server such as nginx, Apache, etc. to leverage an easy configuration for
+> load-balancing, SSL termination, etc.

 ## Debian init.d script